angelanne/API-Guide/README.md

 ### Writing the Views
-Let's start writing some views, open ecommerceapp/store/views.py and start writing your views.
-We want to be able to add, view products, update and delete products.
+Open ecommerceapp/store/views.py and start writing your views.
+We want to be able to add, view products, update and delete a product.

 ```sh